HP to RPM Converter

 Accuracy & Limitations

 The conversion is only as accurate as your inputs.
 Power, torque, and RPM must all refer to the same operating point on the curve.
-Mislabeling horsepower type or mixing units will skew results.
+Mislabeling the torque unit or entering power that is not mechanical HP will skew results.
 Precision choices also affect how confident you can be in the final number.

 • Measurement error: Dynamometer and sensor tolerances can add a few percent.